Alton H. Maddox Jr.

-Alton Henry Maddox Jr. (born July 21, 1945) is an American lawyer who was involved in several high-profile civil rights cases in the 1980s.
+Alton Henry Maddox Jr. (July 21, 1945 – April 23, 2023) was an American lawyer who was involved in several high-profile civil rights cases in the 1980s.

 Education

-Maddox was born in Inkster, Michigan and grew up in Newnan, Georgia.
+Maddox was born on July 21, 1945, in Inkster, Michigan, and grew up in Newnan, Georgia.
 He began practicing law in 1976, after graduating from Howard University (BA, 1967) and Boston College Law School (JD, 1971).

 Clients

 Maddox represented several alleged victims including the family of Michael Stewart, a Brooklyn man who died while in custody of the New York City Transit Police.
 Six officers were indicted for the death; all were found not guilty.
 Rudy Giuliani, then US Attorney in Manhattan, found insufficient evidence to warrant a federal grand jury investigation.
 A Metropolitan Transportation Authority report later faulted police for use of excessive force.

-He was the attorney for Cedric Sandiford and the family of manslaughter victim Michael Griffith in the Howard Beach incident.
+Maddox was the attorney for Cedric Sandiford and the family of manslaughter victim Michael Griffith in the Howard Beach incident.
 Maddox and other lawyers demanded a special prosecutor be appointed to the case, and the request was eventually granted.
 Maddox accused the New York City Police Department and Commissioner Benjamin Ward of a cover-up.

-He represented Tawana Brawley during the period of her rape allegations.
-Maddox and two other Brawley advisers accused Assistant District Attorney Steven Pagones of abducting and raping Brawley.
+Maddox represented Tawana Brawley during the period of her rape allegations.
+Maddox, Al Sharpton, and C. Vernon Mason accused Assistant District Attorney Steven Pagones of abducting and raping Brawley.
 A grand jury did not charge Pagones.

 The family of murder victim Yusuf Hawkins in the Bensonhurst incident was also one of Maddox's clients.

-Maddox has represented many defendants, including Michael Briscoe, arrested during the investigation into the alleged rape of the Central Park jogger.
+Maddox represented many defendants, including Michael Briscoe, arrested during the investigation into the alleged rape of the Central Park jogger.
 Briscoe was found innocent in that case.

 In 1984, Maddox was arrested and charged with obstruction of justice after a courtroom melee in which he and his client Willie Bosket were confronted by court officers.

 Maddox was the defense lawyer for one of the two men hired by Marla Hanson's landlord to mutilate and disfigure her.
 Maddox challenged Hanson's character during the trial.
 This led New York State Assemblyman Dov Hikind to ask a grievance committee "to investigate the professional behavior of Mr. Maddox."
 Maddox responded, It's my job to question the character of Mr. Bowman.
 Law professor Stephen Gillers of New York University Law School said, "There's nothing unethical about what he is reported to have done."

 Maddox also represented Al Sharpton when Sharpton faced a 67-count indictment alleging fraud and theft.
 Sharpton was acquitted of all charges.